A general polynomial emulator for cosmology via moment projection: Application to CMB: PolyCAMB Emulators

-{ Figure~\ref{fig: corner planck} shows the resulting posteriors for the six baseline $\Lambda$CDM parameters obtained after $8 \times 10^5$ accepted MCMC steps ($\sim 20$ minutes wall-clock time using 8 MPI ranks).
-The contours exhibit the expected degeneracy structures: $n_s$ and $H_0$ are positively correlated due to their impact on acoustic peak positioning, while $A_s$ and $\tau$ are tightly coupled through their joint impact on the characteristic $A_s e^{-2\tau}$ amplitude.
-The absence of low-$\ell$ polarisation limits the constraining power on $\tau$, but the remaining parameters are recovered with precision consistent with TT-only forecasts.
-These results validate the accuracy of {\sc MomentEmu} as a Boltzmann-solver replacement (in this example, {\sc PolyCAMB-$D_\ell$} for TT-based inference), delivering order-of-magnitude speedup without compromising posterior integrity. }
+Figure~\ref{fig: corner planck} shows the posteriors for the six baseline $\Lambda$CDM parameters obtained after $2.8\times 10^5$ accepted MCMC steps (corresponding to $\sim 25$ minutes wall-clock time using 8 MPI ranks).
+The contours exhibit the expected degeneracy structures: while $A_s$ and $\tau$ are tightly coupled through their joint impact on the characteristic $A_s e^{-2\tau}$ amplitude, while the inclusion of low-$\ell$ polarisation data provides the main constraint on $\tau$.
+All recovered parameters are in excellent agreement with the corresponding \textsc{CAMB} results (which required $\sim$3530 minutes on the same hardware under identical MCMC settings).
+The shifts in the best-fit parameter values between \textsc{CAMB} and \textsc{polyCAMB} are all within $\lesssim0.01\sigma$.
+Within the accepted samples, the difference in the minimum $\chi^{2}$ between \textsc{polyCAMB} and \textsc{CAMB} is $0.2$, a statistically insignificant variation given that they correspond to slightly different points near the global maximum of the likelihood.
+These results confirm the accuracy of {\sc MomentEmu} -- used here via {\sc PolyCAMB–$D_\ell$} for TT/TE/EE-based inference --as a reliable Boltzmann-solver surrogate, delivering an order-of-magnitude speed-up without compromising the integrity of the inferred posteriors.

+We next discuss the performance and scalability of \texttt{PolyCAMB-$D_\ell$} for current and future CMB experiments.
+For a polynomial basis of degree $d$ with $N$ parameters, the number of basis functions is the combination $C_{N+d}^d = (N+d)!/(N!\,d!)$.
+To constrain a model in this basis, the training set must exceed this dimensionality.
+In the example of \textsc{PolyCAMB}, this is not a limitation: for \texttt{PolyCAMB-$D_\ell$} we find that a fifth-degree expansion provides an excellent fit, corresponding to roughly $500$ independent linear modes -- well below the size of our training data.

+Regarding scalability, two aspects are relevant.
+First, increasing the number of cosmological parameters naturally enlarges the basis dimension, though our current setup has ample capacity to accommodate this.
+Second, as theoretical priors and data increasingly tighten parameter ranges, the required polynomial degree tends to decrease, partially offsetting the added complexity from extra parameters.

+Compared with neural-network approaches (such as \textsc{CosmoPower} \citep{Cosmopower2022}), a potential limitation of \texttt{MomentEmu} is the restricted parameter range: if the parameter space is too broad, the observable dependence may require a prohibitively high polynomial degree and potentially causing the emulation to break down.
+Fortunately, for CMB power spectra the dependence on cosmological parameters remains remarkably smooth over ranges far larger than their current uncertainties, making \texttt{MomentEmu} particularly well suited to this application.